MSUDataAnalytics/Archive/Lecture2/index.md

 <!-- slide -->
 # Teams

-You must let me know your team by this coming Tuesday.
+You must let me know your team by this Sunday.
+This will allow us to assign teams by next Tuesday.

-If you fail to report your team, then you will
+If you fail to report your team, then you will be added to the "willing to be randomly assigned" pool.

+**The course website** has a survey to help aid us in putting together teams.

 <!-- slide -->
 # More on Teams

-- Your team must come up with a name and a Github site for your project.
+- Your team must come up with a name and a Github site for your project and labs.
 - Your team will earn the same scores on all projects and labs.
   - Labs can receive either 4,8, or 10 points (out of 10).
 - Teams will only submit one write-up.